 The Pseudo Tours story

 Pseudo Tours is the pioneer brand of street art tours in Estonia.
 The founder and guide Salme Kulmar carried out her first street art tour in Tartu in 2014 and has been involved since with street art related events; today she is one of the organizers of Rural Urban Art, a street art festival for small towns.
-The street art tours are based on Salme’s experience gained through coordinating street art events and collaborating with the artists, as well as thorough research on the Estonian and international street art scene from 2012 until today.
+The street art tours are based on Salme’s experience gained through coordinating street art events and collaborating with artists, as well as thorough research on the Estonian and international street art scene from 2012 until today.
+The newest tours are created in collaboration with all Pseudo guides.

 Our tour guides